gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **\_id**: `string`

-- Unique identifier for the form
+- Unique identifier for the form.

 ***